optakt/optakt.github.io/content/knowledge/scalinghistory.md

 In general, voting on the next correct block requires multiple rounds of communication (preparation round, confirmation round and commit round), and the more validators there are, the more overhead there is for everyone to get their messages to the leader of a round.
 Due to this high number of communication scalability is hindered.

-   Also the higher the adaptation, the higher the overall value represented by the overall native cryptocurrency and therefore higher the value that needs to be locked up as staking by the nodes.
+Also the higher the adaptation, the higher the total value represented by the native cryptocurrency and therefore higher the value that needs to be locked up as staking by the nodes.
 This means the native currency's full potential isn't utilised as once they are locked, they can no longer be used for any other purposes unless they are unlocked after the locking period expires.
 Network’s security is proportional to the value of stake committed.

 ## 3.1 Sharding and layer 2 solutions